Guide

 Week 3 — Framework definition.
 Write down your actual qualification framework, health model, or expansion criteria.
 This is the highest-leverage work you'll do — the agents are only as sharp as the framework they score against.
 (If you can't write it down, that's a finding in itself.)

 Week 4 — Deploy and compare.
 Run the agent's nightly readout alongside your human process for one cycle.
+(This is a purchased deployment, not a trial — the one-time node fee covers it, and teardown is one command if the comparison doesn't convince you.)
 Compare the agent's deal scores against what actually closed.
 Compare its churn flags against your CS team's instincts.
 The gap between the two is your business case.

 The bottom line